Current State of Crypto Adoption in the Netherlands

 Development of a Robust Regulatory Framework

-This regulatory clarity will likely boost confidence in the market and attract institutional investors.
+This regulatory clarity will likely boost confidence in the market and attract institutional investors who previously stayed on the sidelines due to compliance uncertainty.

 Rising Interest from Institutional Investors